RAOEUS/plover-dictionaries/README.md

-# RAOEUS Plover Dictionaries (Plover Theory Based)
+# RAOEUS Plover Dictionaries (Lapwing Theory Based)

 Clone the contents of the repo directly into the plover configuration folder with `git clone https://github.com/RAOEUS/plover-dictionaries.git` and init submodules with `git submodule update --init --recursive`

-My main.json and commands.json dictionaries are just the standard ones that come with Plover, so I have excluded those dictionaries from this repository.
+The base theory for Lapwing comes from `aerick/commands.json` and `aerick/lapwing-base.json`

 Credit to [@jenchanws](https://gist.github.com/jenchanws/5c8dedb826c775fc2a1521c9b9104ea9) for the raw steno python dictionaries